bgamari/ghc-wiki-import/data-parallel/closure-conversion/class-less.md

 Apart from the standard rules, we need to handle the following special cases:

-- We come across a value variable `v` where `idCC v == Nothing` whose type is `t`: we generate `convert t v` (see below).
+- We come across a value variable `v` where `idCC v == NoCC` whose type is `t`: we generate `convert t v` (see below).
-- We come across a case expression where the scrutinised type `T` has `tyConCC T == Nothing`: we leave the case expression as is (i.e., unconverted), but make sure that the `idCC` field of all variables bound by patterns in the alternatives have their `idCC` field as `Nothing`.
+- We come across a case expression where the scrutinised type `T` has `tyConCC T == NoCC`: we leave the case expression as is (i.e., unconverted), but make sure that the `idCC` field of all variables bound by patterns in the alternatives have their `idCC` field as `NoCC`.
 (This implies that the previous case will kick in and convert the (unconverted) values obtained after decomposition.)
-- Whenever we have an FC `cast` from or to a newtype `T`, where `tyConCC T == Nothing`, we need to add a `convert tau` or `trevnoc tau`, respectively.
+- Whenever we have an FC `cast` from or to a newtype `T`, where `tyConCC T == NoCC`, we need to add a `convert tau` or `trevnoc tau`, respectively.
 We can spot these casts by inspecting the kind of every coercion used in a cast.
 One side of the equality will have the newtype constructor.
-- We come across a dfun: If its `idCC` field is `Nothing`, we keep the selection as is, but apply `convert t e` from it it, where `t` is the type of the selected method and `e` the selection expression.
-If `idCC` is `Just d_CC`, and the dfun's class is converted, `d_CC` is fully converted.
+- We come across a dfun: If its `idCC` field is `NoCC`, we keep the selection as is, but apply `convert t e` from it, where `t` is the type of the selected method and `e` the selection expression.
+If `idCC` is `ConvCC d_CC`, and the dfun's class is converted, `d_CC` is fully converted.
 If it's class is not converted, we also keep the selection unconverted, but have a bit less to do in `convert t e`.  **TODO** This needs to be fully worked out.

 ### Generating conversions